tencent-ailab/Interformer/README.md

 python tools/extract_pocket_by_ligand.py examples/raw/pocket/ examples/ligand/ 1 && mv examples/raw/pocket/output/2qbr_pocket.pdb examples/pocket  # extract pocket
 ```

+1. Input data strcutures
-1. Data should be saved as the following file structure and all of the files are required.
+The prepared data files should be saved as the following file structure and all files are required.

-Firstly the program wil locate files in `ligand/`, `pocket/` and `uff/` folders using the PDB ID retrieved from `Target` column in `demo_dock.csv`.
+Firstly the program will locate files in the `ligand/`, `pocket/`, and `uff/` folders using the PDB ID retrieved from `Target` column in `demo_dock.csv`.

-Secondarly, the reference ligand is located by using `pose_rank` column (default=0, represent the nth moelcule in sdf file), if you want to use the name of the SDF file to locate the reference ligand, please use parameter `--use_mid`.
+Secondly, the reference ligand is located by using `pose_rank` column (default=0, representing the nth molecule in the SDF file), if you want to use the name of the SDF file to locate the reference ligand, please use parameter `--use_mid`.

 Thirdly, the program will intercept a new binding pocket based on `$PDB_pocket.pdb` (ensure that the reference ligand is removed; this file can be the entire protein PDB file) using the `$PDB_ligand.sdf` with 7A distance.
-Any cofactor such as Mg, Zn, or other cofactor ligand will be included as part of the binding pocket.
-Notably, the reference ligand should be as same as the UFF ligand, but if you want to docking a variety of different molecules using a distinct reference ligand, you can use parameter `--uff_as_ligand`.
+Any cofactor such as Mg, Zn, or other cofactor ligand will be included in the binding pocket.
+Notably, the reference ligand should be as same as the UFF ligand, but if you want to dock a variety of different molecules using a distinct reference ligand, you can use parameter `--uff_as_ligand`.

-Finally, if everything are correct, the program will perform the prediction without any errors.
+Finally, if everything is correct, the program will perform the prediction without any errors.
 For more details, please refer to [bindingdata.py](https://github.com/tencent-ailab/Interformer/blob/master/interformer/data/dataset/bindingdata.py).
 ```
 examples/
 ├── demo_dock.csv  # the query csv for interformer prediction [Target=PDB, Molecule ID=name in SDF file, pose_rank=the nth molecule in sdf file]